HDrizzle/rusty_logic_core/README.md

 ### Splitters & Buses

 Often when building computers and other such complicated circuits, there will be a bunch of wires all connected similarly to corresponding pins.
-This is called a bus and can be annoying to work when all the individual wire are seperate, which is why I added Splitters (inspired by CircuitVerse).
+This is called a bus and can be annoying to work with when all the individual wires are seperate, which is why I added Splitters (inspired by CircuitVerse).
 Spltters can merge a bunch of individual wires into one graphical wire to make a bus more compact yet still keep corresponding wires connected normally.
+They are only a graphical feature and do not affect the performance of the simulation.

 ### Sub-circuits